-The project entails a total length of nearly 900 feet.
-Two hundred of those 900 feet includes the reconstruction of the bridge.
-In addition, the work for the multi-use path connects California Park on the south and Horner Park on the north.
+The project included a total length of nearly 900 feet.
+Two hundred of those 900 feet included the reconstruction of the bridge.
+In addition, the work for the multi-use path connecting California Park on the south and Horner Park on the north.
 The total length of the shared use path improvement is approximately 850 feet.

-The new Irving Park Road Bridge is being built in three stages while maintaining traffic on parts of the old bridge as well as the new bridge throughout the duration of this project.
+The new Irving Park Road Bridge was built in three stages while maintaining traffic on parts of the old bridge as well as the new bridge throughout the duration of this project.

-This project requires coordination with, Chicago Department of Transportation, Metropolitan Water Reclamation District of Greater Chicago, Chicago Park District, utility companies, and local stake holders.
+This project required coordination with Chicago Department of Transportation, Metropolitan Water Reclamation District of Greater Chicago, Chicago Park District, utility companies, and local stake holders.